- Precisely engineered for the DJI Mavic camera

 - Special edition anodized aluminum frame

 - Filter can be left on during Mavic startup

 - Lifetime Warranty

-The Shutter Collection filter 3-Pack is part of PolarPro’s Cinema Series line.
+The Vivid Collection filter 3-Pack is part of PolarPro’s Cinema Series line.
 Featuring the highest grade glass and coatings delivering perfect optics.
 The Cinema Series is for pilots who demand the absolute best.
-Featuring an aluminum frame which is thin enough to stay on during gimbal start-up; the Shutter Collection for the Mavic contains ND8, ND16 and ND32 filters for reducing shutter speed.
-Each filter is manufactured with PolarPro’s AirFrame feather-light design for smooth gimbal operation.
+The Cinema Series for the DJI Mavic feature an aluminum frame which is thin enough to stay on during gimbal start-up.
+The Vivid Collection for the Mavic contains ND4/PL, ND8/PL, and ND16/PL filters, for reducing shutter speed, removing glare, and increasing color saturation.
+Each filter is manufactured with PolarPro’s AirFrame featherlight design for smooth gimbal operation.
 The Cinema Series for the DJI Mavic comes with a lifetime warranty ensuring they will last.

 Cinema Series™ Glass: PolarPro’s filter collection using the highest end glass and coatings available for pilots who demand the best.
 Cinema Series glass has a high light transmission and a low refractive index.

 Airframe™ Construction: PolarPro’s filter design specifically for aerial filming.
 Featherlight construction utilizes a precision threaded aircraft aluminum frame for smooth gimbal operation.

 ND4/PL Filter (1.31g): This filter reduces the camera’s shutter speed by 2 f-stops and polarizes light.
 We use this filter most often when filming at dusk or dawn, or on cloudy days.

 ND8/PL Filter (1.31g): Reducing the camera’s shutter speed by 3 f-stops, the ND8/PL is the perfect filter for partly cloudy days.
 The polarizing aspect of this filter reduces glare and increases color saturation.